UIZE/UIZE-JavaScript-Framework/README.md

 Rest assured, when it comes time to get a project ready for production, UIZE provides ways to build JavaScript packages using the same dependency resolution system so that you can reduce the number of HTTP requests made by your application and thereby improve its load time.

 You can either rely on the built-in UIZE support for building JavaScript library files, or you can craft your own more sophisticated packager using the raw build methods for tracing dependencies of modules.
-And, because UIZE supports `all kinds of modules`, you can even build your `HTML templates` and `CSS templates` for UI widgets into the same JavaScript package as your JavaScript logic.
+And, because UIZE supports all kinds of modules, you can even build your HTML templates and CSS templates for UI widgets into the same JavaScript package as your JavaScript logic.

 ### All Kinds of Modules

 Because UIZE's module mechanism is very generic in nature (you can define anything in your =builder= function), it lends itself to being used as a wrapper for all types of content.

-In the UIZE widgets, for example, JavaScript modules are used to wrap `HTML templates` and `CSS templates`, allowing all the materials needed by a widget to be packaged into the same file (even the images if you implement [[http://en.wikipedia.org/wiki/Base64][base64 encoding]] for inlining of images in the wrapped CSS modules).
+In the UIZE widgets, for example, JavaScript modules are used to wrap HTML templates and CSS templates, allowing all the materials needed by a widget to be packaged into the same file (even the images if you implement [[http://en.wikipedia.org/wiki/Base64][base64 encoding]] for inlining of images in the wrapped CSS modules).

 Different flavors of JavaScript modules include...